PlagueFPS/cod-zombies/README.md

 ## Why This Website Was Created

-This website was created because while there are plenty of video guides that can help guide you, they can quickly fall out of date with usually no follow-up videos.
+This website was created because while there are plenty of video guides that can help guide you, they can quickly fall out of date, with usually no follow-up videos.
 Therefore, this website exists as a consistent and reliable resource for players to access the most up-to-date information on their favorite quests, maps, and zombies.